 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Group trades only with recognized and creditworthy third parties.
 It is the Group's policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
-The Credit Management Division (CMD) of the Group continuously provides credit notification and implements various credit actions, depending on assessed risks, to minimize credit exposure.
+The Credit Management Division of the Group continuously provides credit notification and implements various credit actions, depending on assessed risks, to minimize credit exposure.
 Receivable balances of trade customers are being monitored on a regular basis and appropriate credit treatments are executed for overdue accounts.
+Generally, trade receivables are written off when deemed unrecoverable.
 Likewise, other receivable balances are also being monitored and subjected to appropriate actions to manage credit risk.